harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/execution-history.md

 - ARTIFACT
 - MANIFEST

-### Trigger Identifer
+### Trigger identifier

-You can mention your trigger identifer to filter pipeline execution triggered by that Trigger.
+You can mention trigger identifiers to filter pipeline execution triggered by a particular trigger.

 ### Timeframe

-Filter pipeline execution based on TimeFrame.
+Filter pipeline execution based on time.

 ![](./static/execution_filter_timeframe.png)

-### Deployment Type
+### Deployment type

-Filter pipeline execution based on Deployment Type that was used in the pipeline.
+Filter pipeline execution based on the deployment type used in the pipeline.

 It includes: